Out-of-time-ordered correlators for turbulent fields: a quantum-classical correspondence: Introduction

 In quantum many-body systems, the chaotic behavior cannot be captured by exponential separation of nearby trajectories because of the ill-posedness of the deterministic trajectory.
 Instead, the corresponding argument of sensitivity has been developed from a different viewpoint, i.e., noncommutative operator growth and information scrambling quantified by the OTOC.
 The concept of OTOC has originally been introduced in the context of superconductivity\cite{Larkin1969}, and revitalized in modern studies of quantum chaos\cite{Hashimoto2017,Rozenbaum2017,TsujiShitaraUeda2018,XuSwingle2024,Fujii2025}, black hole thermodynamics/quantum gravity\cite{Kitaev2014,Shenker2014,Maldacena2016,Swingle2018}, and quantum computing\cite{Yoshida2019, Mi2021,Google2025}.
 As will be shown in Sec.
 2, the OTOC is defined by the squared commutator of the time-evolving Heisenberg operators and measures how initially local operators spread over many degrees of freedom, thereby making local information effectively delocalized.
 This is physically interpreted as nonlocal operator spreading and scrambling in real space or in the space of degrees of freedom, i.e., the ``butterfly effect'' for quantum systems in large degrees of freedom.

 These developments raise a natural question in classical turbulence of plasmas and fluids, i.e., whether an OTOC-like quantity can be formulated so as to quantify how a perturbation applied to a chosen functional of turbulent fields is transferred across turbulence dynamics and feeds back to another functional.
 However, a subtle point is that the naive classical limit of the quantum OTOC trivially vanishes as $\hbar \to 0$.
-Nontrivial information is then obtained by extracting the leading semiclassical contribution from the quantum OTOC.
+Nontrivial information is then obtained by extracting the leading semiclassical contribution from the quantum OTOC\cite{Jalabert2018,Michel2025}.
+Another difficulty lies in the fact that, since the turbulence dynamics is described as a non-canonical Hamiltonian formalism, the canonical OTOC cannot simply be applied.

+The above questions are also related to classical decorrelators, but the present study emphasizes a different aspect.
+Classical decorrelators are powerful diagnostics of trajectory separation or local perturbation spreading in canonical many-body systems.
+However, trajectory-distance-based measures for turbulent fields complicate non-unique choices of metric, projection, field component, and perturbation protocol, making non-local or projected perturbation-response relations difficult to diagnose.
+It is also desirable that admissible perturbations respect the underlying geometric constraints, e.g., Casimir invariants, in non-canonical Hamiltonian systems.
+The OTOC considered here can address these issues by defining the response directly through the non-canonical Lie-Poisson bracket between physically selected functionals.

 In this work, we develop an extended formulation of OTOCs for classical turbulence dynamics in the context of non-canonical Hamiltonian systems.
 Focusing on the wave-vortex plasma turbulence governed by the Hasegawa-Mima (H-M) equation\cite{HasegawaMima1977}, we derive the classical-limit OTOC as the ensemble-averaged squared Lie-Poisson bracket between two chosen functionals of the turbulent fields.
 A key advantage is that the relevant degrees of freedom, scales, and fields can be selected through the choice of functionals and projection operators.
 This enables a scale-dependent or field-dependent characterization of perturbation transfer processes, complementing the conventional turbulence diagnostics.
 We then apply this formulation to the interaction analysis between fine-scale non-zonal fluctuations and large-scale zonal flows, and the asymptotic scaling of the classical-limit OTOC is revealed.